-235 A "drug overdose event" is an "acute medical condition, including, but not limited to, severe physical illness, coma, mania, hysteria or death, which is the result of consumption or use of one or more controlled substances causing an adverse reaction.
+A "drug overdose event" is defined as an "acute medical condition, including, but not limited to, severe physical illness, coma, mania, hysteria or death, which is the result of consumption or use of one or more controlled substances causing an adverse reaction.
 A patient's condition shall be deemed to be a drug overdose if a prudent layperson, possessing an average knowledge of medicine and health, would reasonably believe that the condition is in fact a drug overdose and requires immediate medical attention."
 35 Pa.
 Cons.
 Stat. § 780-113.7(f).

-236 "The prohibition on charging or prosecuting a person as described in this section is limited in the following respects: (1) This section may not bar charging or prosecuting a person for offenses enumerated in subsection (b) if a law enforcement officer obtains information prior to or independent of the action of seeking or obtaining emergency assistance as described in subsection (a); (2) This section may not interfere with or prevent the investigation, arrest, charging or prosecution of a person for the delivery or distribution of a controlled substance, drug-induced homicide or any other crime not set forth in subsection (b); (3) This section may not bar the admissibility of any evidence in connection with the investigation and prosecution for any other prosecution not barred by this section; (4) This section may not bar the admissibility of any evidence in connection with the investigation and prosecution of a crime with regard to another defendant who does not independently qualify for the prohibition on charging or prosecuting a person as provided for by this section."
+"The prohibition on charging or prosecuting a person as described in this section is limited in the following respects: (1) This section may not bar charging or prosecuting a person for offenses enumerated in subsection (b) if a law enforcement officer obtains information prior to or independent of the action of seeking or obtaining emergency assistance as described in subsection (a); (2) This section may not interfere with or prevent the investigation, arrest, charging or prosecution of a person for the delivery or distribution of a controlled substance, drug-induced homicide or any other crime not set forth in subsection (b); (3) This section may not bar the admissibility of any evidence in connection with the investigation and prosecution for any other prosecution not barred by this section; (4) This section may not bar the admissibility of any evidence in connection with the investigation and prosecution of a crime with regard to another defendant who does not independently qualify for the prohibition on charging or prosecuting a person as provided for by this section."
 35 Pa.
 Cons.
 Stat. § 780-113.7(d).

-237 Immunity is provided for possession of paraphernalia under 35 Pa.
+Immunity is provided for possession of paraphernalia under 35 Pa.
 Cons.
 Stat. § 780-113(32).
 35 Pa.
 Cons.
 Stat. § 780-113.7(b).
-238 "The prohibition on charging or prosecuting a person as described in subsection (a) bars charging or prosecuting a person for probation and parole violations..."
+"The prohibition on charging or prosecuting a person as described in subsection (a) bars charging or prosecuting a person for probation and parole violations . . . ."
 35 Pa.
 Cons.
 Stat. § 780-113.7(b).

-239 Pennsylvania law also provides protection from delivery, possession with intent to deliver, or manufacture with intent to deliver drug paraphernalia under 35 Pa.
+Pennsylvania law also provides protection from delivery, possession with intent to deliver, or manufacture with intent to deliver drug paraphernalia under 35 Pa.
 Cons.
 Stat. § 780-113(a)(33).
 35 Pa.
 Cons.
 Stat. § 780-113.7(b).
+Note also that a law requiring information regarding overdoses to be reported to a state "by an authorized user other than a law enforcement officer may not be used for a criminal investigation or prosecution of any individual who satisfies the exemption from criminal liability contained in [the Good Samaritan law].
+35 Pa.
+Stat.
+Ann. § 960.26.

-240 The first Good Samaritan law was self-repealed and expired on July 1, 2015.
-There was no Good Samaritan law in effect from July 1, 2015 till January 27, 2016, when the current law was enacted.
+The first Good Samaritan law was self-repealed and expired on July 1, 2015.
+There was no Good Samaritan law in effect between July 1, 2015, and January 27, 2016, when the current law was enacted.

-241 July 2, 2018 changes added alcohol-related medical emergencies, and possession or transportation of alcohol by an underage person.
+Amendments effective July 2, 2018, added language regarding alcohol-related medical emergencies, and immunity for possession or transportation of alcohol by an underage person.

-242 "Any person who, in good faith, without malice and in the absence of evidence of an intent to defraud, seeks medical assistance for someone experiencing a drug or alcohol overdose or other drug- or alcohol-related medical emergency. . ."
+Immunity is granted to "[a]ny person who, in good faith, without malice and in the absence of evidence of an intent to defraud, seeks medical assistance for someone experiencing a drug or alcohol overdose or other drug- or alcohol-related medical emergency."
 R.I.
 Gen. Laws § 21-28.9-4(a).

-243 No amount of controlled substance is specified in the law.
+No amount of controlled substance is specified in the law.
 R.I.
 Gen Laws § 21-28.9-4(a)-(b).